Food Living

 Make new dog friends with home baked dog treats

-Having a circle of good friends is important for a dog.
-The dog fraternity depends on networking for help with dog sitting, sleepovers and walks.
 The more friends dogs have, of both the human and canine variety, the more fun life is.
 Luckily all you and your pooch need to be popular is a bag of homemade dog treats.
+Why make them yourself?
+Because its easy, fun and you know what is in them.
+Plus when they are baking your dog will be in heaven!

 My mini Schnauzer, Ricci, is a bit stuck-up.
 She prefers humans.
 So I go the extra mile to keep her socialised within her canine family.
-The photo above was taken at her fourth birthday party last summer.
-Ricci (right) sits with four month old Billie (white German Shepherd), Casper (Bordoodle) and Pearl (her mum) eagerly waiting for a slice of chicken carrot cake.
+The photo above was taken at her fourth birthday party.
+Ricci (right) sits with Billie (white German Shepherd), Casper (Bordoodle) and Pearl (her mum) eagerly waiting for a slice of chicken carrot cake.
 This celebratory dog treat contains no sugar, has a low fat cream cheese frosting and is made for sharing!

 Celebratory dog treat - home baked chicken and carrot cake